Several years ago, I transitioned from a stressful desk job to being to a stay at home mom.

 I love writing about financial smarts because I have been in a place of financial stupidity and want others to learn from my mistakes.
 I learned that being successful with money management oftentimes boils down to self-discipline and a desire to make conscious decisions about where your money is going.

 If you can see yourself in my story above and want to give living on one income a try, I recommend focusing on the simple act of setting up a budget.
-Making a budget is a good starting point.
-You can use it to take a snapshot of your actual spending habits before you determine monthly limits, track current monthly expenses, or even project net income into the future.
+Making a budget is a good starting point because you need to know what income and expenses you’re working with before you make a decision to stay at home or determine what changes to make if you’re not quite ready yet.